Anubis

 Features

-- Jackal head and human body
+- Jackal's head and human body black skin or fur

 Weakness